mb0rodin/Iridium.PluginEngine/README.md

 # Iridium.PluginEngine

 Unified .NET Core Service Locator plugin system.
-A port of my Platinum.PluginEngine
+A port of my Platinum.PluginEngine.

+Iridium.PluginEngine makes it extremely easy to add an extensible plugin system to a .NET Core CLI or ASP.NET Core app.

 ## About